syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ## All day appointments

 The all-Day appointment is an appointment that is scheduled for a whole day.
-It can be set by using the `IsAllDay` property in the `ScheduleAppointment`.
+It can be set by using the `IsAllDay` property in the `ScheduleAppointment.`

 {%tabs %}
 {% highlight xaml %}
 <scheduler:SfScheduler x:Name="Schedule"
                        ViewType="Week" >
 </scheduler:SfScheduler>
 {% endhighlight %}
 {% highlight c# %}
-// Creating an instance for schedule appointment collection var scheduleAppointmentCollection = new ScheduleAppointmentCollection();
+// Creating an instance for the schedule appointment collection. var scheduleAppointmentCollection = new ScheduleAppointmentCollection();
-//Adding schedule appointment in the schedule appointment collection scheduleAppointmentCollection.Add(new ScheduleAppointment() {
+//Adding schedule appointment in the schedule appointment collection. scheduleAppointmentCollection.Add(new ScheduleAppointment() {
     StartTime = new DateTime(2021, 03, 23, 10, 0, 0),